 |Insects per trap|

 |Brown Marmorated Stink Bug (commercial – upper Piedmont)||–||–||–|

 |San Jose Scale||–||0.0||0.0|

 *Note that these averages illustrate only the timing of insect emergence and fluctuations in populations, and are not representative of population levels in any given orchard.
-The only way to have an accurate assessment of an individual orchard’s populations is to set up traps in that orchard.
+The only way to have an accurate assessment of an individual orchard’s population is to set up traps in that orchard.

 2020 Accumulated Degree Days